Supergirl in other media: Super Best Friends Forever

 Supergirl appears alongside Batgirl and Wonder Girl in Super Best Friends Forever, a series of shorts developed by Lauren Faust for the DC Nation block on Cartoon Network.
 She is voiced by Nicole Sullivan.

 DC Super Hero Girls

 Supergirl appears as a central protagonist in the web series DC Super Hero Girls, voiced by Anais Fairweather.
 This version is a student at Super Hero High.

-She also appears a central protagonist in the 2019 TV series, with Nicole Sullivan reprising her role from the Super Best Friends Forever shorts.
+She also appears as a central protagonist in the 2019 TV series, with Nicole Sullivan reprising her role from the Super Best Friends Forever shorts.

 Justice League Action

 Supergirl appears in Justice League Action, voiced by Joanne Spracklen.

 Young Justice

 Supergirl makes a non-speaking appearance in the Young Justice season 4 finale "Death and Rebirth".
-This version is a prisoner of the Phantom Zone who was rescued and recruited into the Female Furies.
+This version is a prisoner of the Phantom Zone who was rescued by the Light and recruited into the Female Furies.

 Harley Quinn

 Supergirl appears in the Harley Quinn episode "Getting Ice Dick, Don't Wait Up", voiced by Lacey Chabert.
 This version is an ophthalmologist.